tamara-schmitz/ffmpeg-docker-container/README.md

 Feel free to take these examples and adjust them to your needs.
 Add a video filter with a `-vf` line or crop your input with `-ss 00:16:12.25 -t 2.6 -i "$INPUT`.

+**Beware!** Since containers have their own filesystem you have to pass through your folder containing your input and output files using `-v /host-path:/path-in-container`.
+In the examples we pass through your current working directory.
+All files you would like to use hence have to be in or in a subdirectory of the directory where you execute the commands.

 #### Test the image and your runtime:

 `docker run --rm ghcr.io/tamara-schmitz/ffmpeg-docker-container:master`